Chalarangelo/30-seconds-of-code/content/snippets/js/s/bottom-visible.md

 language: javascript
 tags: [browser]
 cover: hiking-walking
-excerpt: If you've ever needed to check if the bottom of the page is visible, this snippet will help you do just that.
+excerpt: If you've ever needed to check if the bottom of the page is visible, this article will help you do just that.
 listed: true
 dateModified: 2024-06-01
 ---